andjar/ALASCA/README.md

+# Repeated Measures Extended ANOVA Simultaneous Component Analysis (RM-ASCA+)
-# Installation
+## Installation

 ```{r}
 devtools::install_github("andjar/RMASCA",ref="main")
 ```

-# Notice
+## Notice

-This is work in practice.
+This is work in process.
 The validation is not fully working yet.

-# Usage
+## Usage

-For a workng example, see the introductory vignette.
+For a working example, see the [introductory vignette](/articles/introduction.html).

 RMASCA expects a data frame, eg. `df`, with at least the following columns (with these exact names)